 - Keep walking if you think you are lose – S.T.O.P.

 The Basics of Compass Anatomy

-At it’s most basic a directional compass is just a magnetic needle held on some time of base plate.
+At its most basic a directional compass is just a magnetic needle held on some type of base plate.
 Going beyond that, a typical outdoors baseplate compass will have a compass housing (rotatable dial) attached to a baseplate that houses the compass needle in some type of fluid.
 (Check out our guide to the best compass for hiking to help decide which suits you best)

 A typical orienteering compass will have the following features:

 - Compass Base plate

 - Map scale along the edge